Finding bugs using WayBackMachine

 Since WayBackMachine contains the raw HTML for websites you can begin hunting through these manually to extract things such as parameter names and begin testing these.
 They may still work!
 I don't know of a tool that will automatically extract parameter values from WayBackMachine however if you know of one feel free to reach out via Twitter!
 You could however have BURP running whilst browsing WayBackMachine and extract information via Burp.

 Aside from trying to discover old (but new to you!) parameters, you can even try current known parameters on old endpoints archived by WayBackMachine.
 Remember, developers like to re-use code!

 WayBackMachine has a lot more data archived than people realise, it's just about shifting through the data to discover the important parts.
 To sum up, you are primarily looking for:

 - Old endpoints that may still be live

 - Old parameters that may be re-used

-- Anything old that looks like it may of been interesting!
-(Creds exposed? old API keys?)
+- Anything old that looks like it may have been interesting!
+(Creds exposed?
+Old API keys?)